 Speech-language pathologists are professionals in the field of communication and swallowing disorders.
 Speech-language pathologists see patients who have communication problems resulting from stroke or other neurological impairment, have swallowing disorders, or require tracheostomy care related to swallowing and voice/communication issues.

 Nutrition is a major lifestyle factor in heart health and is important in the management of heart conditions.
-The registered dietitian provides assessment, treatment and counseling to patients with nutrition-related issues.
-A Heart Failure discharge class is offered to patients on a weekly basis.
-See the Calendar for information on the Heart Healthy Workshops for patients and family.
+The registered dietitian provides assessment, treatment, and counselling to patients with nutrition-related issues.
+A heart failure discharge class is offered to patients on a weekly basis.
+See the calendar for information about heart-healthy workshops available to patients and family.

 Support for smoking cessation is part of routine clinical care at the Heart Institute.
 In a non-judgmental and supportive environment, at every visit, every patient is asked about their smoking status and their readiness to quit smoking.
-To ensure safety and comfort, patients who smoke are offered pharmacotherapy and strategic advice to help manage withdrawal symptoms while they are in hospital.
+To ensure safety and comfort, we offer patients who smoke pharmacotherapy and strategic advice to help manage withdrawal symptoms while they are in hospital.
 Nurse specialists will work with you to develop a personalized quit plan to make this quit attempt successful when going home.
-Telephone follow-up, which is known to increase your success with quitting smoking, is provided for up to six months after discharge.
-Links to other smoking cessation resources are also provided.
+We provide telephone follow-ups, which are known to increase your cessation success, for up to six months after discharge.
+We also provide links to other smoking cessation resources.